-The include statement inserts the specified file (or files if a valid glob expression is detected) at the point where the include statement is encountered.
+The include statement inserts the specified file at the point where the include statement is encountered.
 The include statement facilitates the administration of configuration files by permitting the reading or writing of some things but not others.
 For example, the statement could include private keys that are readable only by the name server.